GummyDonut/3d-origami-diagram-tool/README.md

   * Move tool for moving layers, kinda meh on this one
 * ~~Show/hide grid~~
 * ~~Canvas Border~~
+* Button to clear everything out on grid
 * Grid options
 * Canvas Border options
 * Grid dialog on start